-Place the Box Cursor on the first position on Rung #1, as shown From the Instruction List, click & drag a Contact (NO) Enter C1 into the Bit Memory Address text box of the Contact Normally Open dialog box that pops up and click OK.
+Place the Box Cursor on the first position on Rung #1, as shown below.
+From the Instruction List, click & drag a Contact (NO) into this box.
+Enter C1 into the Bit Memory Address text box of the Contact Normally Open dialog box that pops up and click OK.